 3. Writing sample: 10–15 pages of continuous academic prose demonstrating your ability to argue a thesis from evidence.

-Review of applications for the 2017–2018 Junior Fellowship begins on May 21, 2017.
-Applications submitted by May 20 are guaranteed full review.
+Applications are accepted now.
+Review of applications starts on May 14th.
+Applications submitted by midnight on Sunday May 13th are guaranteed full reivew